T4r4Byt3/luredin/README.md

 1. Download the EXE

-2. Launch it:No need to install anything else.
+2. Launch it: No need to install anything else.
 Just double-click and begin your climb up the influence ladder by creating your new Moniker, and clicking the Synergize Profile button.
-3. Entering a text prompt in the box, and click "Synthesiz Post!" button and watch the magic of word salad happen.
+3. Entering a text prompt in the box, and click "Synthesize Post!" button and watch the magic of word salad happen.
 4. (Optional) View the number of comments, and followers below your post.
 Your follower count may increase or decrease, depending on the number of positive or negative comments you receive.
 There's a "swing" in there, the higher you get, and a nuclear lose condition if one of your "followers" discovers that you've been using AI to bot out your synergytical thought leadership this whole time.
 5. You can generate as little or as many posts as you want for your given workday - just like an IRL influencer.
 6. You can also end the workday without making any posts, just to see what happens there (you might ose followers, because you're expected to feed the technofeudalistic fiefdom with your vibes).